MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/hklm-system-currentcontrolset-services-registry-tree.md

 - `0x0` (Boot): Loaded by the boot loader.
 - `0x1` (System): Loaded by the I/O subsystem.
 - `0x2` (Automatic): Loaded automatically by the Service Control Manager during system startup.
-- `0x3` (Manual): Loaded manually by the Service Control Manager when a process calls the `StartService` function.
+- `0x3` (Demand): Loaded automatically by PnP if it is needed for a device.
 - `0x4` (Disabled): The service is disabled and will not be loaded.

 #### Type